-MICHELLE BERNARDIN, President
+MICHELLE BERNARDIN, Immediate Past President

 Michelle’s roots in Culver City go back to her father, Roger, whose family moved from Santa Monica to the west side of Culver City in 1956.
 She attended St. Augustine’s School and then Culver City High School.
 She is a Bruin, having studied art history at UCLA, and continued her graduate work in art history and museum studies at Tufts University in Massachusetts.
 She has worked at Loyola Marymount University since 2010, most currently as Director of Board Relations and Strategic Stewardship.
 Prior to that, she spent ten years at the Museum of Contemporary Art, managing the museum’s two volunteer support councils and internal logistics for fundraising events.
 She is a former member of the Cultural Affairs Commission for Culver City.
 She is an avid foodie, enjoys baking in the kitchen, and loves sharing the exploits of both on social media!